 The Sussex Police Dinghy Sailing Club have associations with Bexhill

-addition, they annually hold the Sussex Police Dinghy Open Regatta.
+Until recently, they annually held the Sussex Police Dinghy Open Regatta.

-They are also hosts to the PSUK National Dinghy Championships in
+They were hosts to the PSUK National Dinghy Championships in

 Sussex Police Offshore Sailing